Takeaway messages:

 The article states: ”Designing the right policies to unlock the flow of investments for a protein transition is imperative. ”

-The transition to proteins involves innovation, product conception, commercialization, and awareness-raising.
+The transition to proteins involves innovation, conception, commercialization, and awareness-raising.
 Consumers should be informed of the effects of unsustainable and unhealthy diets, and the government should change its policies and provide incentives to the private sector.
 Researchers should conduct independent studies to evaluate policies, partnerships, and the impact of different supply options (local versus , modern versus regenerative (circular), large versus small) and consumption patterns.

 Digitalization